 34. Make cottage cheese with it.

-35. Make ice milk with it (if only slightly soured).
+35. Use as a base for ice milk (if only slightly soured).

 36. Use it instead of evaporated milk to make pumpkin pie.